learn-co-curriculum/aws-more-on-functions/README.md

 assignment: if we assign a `String` or the result of an arithmetic expression to a variable, those assignments are not hoisted either.

-**LAB**: Implement a function expression called `mondayWork`.
-The function should return a `String` like `"This Monday, I will ... ."` Fill in the `...` with the activity that's passed in as the first parameter.
-If nothing is passed in, default to `"go to the office"`.
-Run `learn test` to verify you've gotten this set of tests passing before continuing with the lesson.

 ## Define an IIFE: Immediately-Invoked Function Expression

 Another way to invoke an anonymous function is by creating what's known as an